 Tuulia comes from Helsinki, Finland where she studies Business Information Technology as her major.
 She is excited to be an intern at Bitcoin Center Korea because of her great interest for learning more about technology based industries.
 She has always been really fascinated by Asian countries, which has given her a goal to start doing business in Asia.
 Having a strong global mindset has helped her to achieve expertise in working in a multicultural environment.
 Tuulia wants to find more efficient solutions for the companies by using the innovative technology.
 On her free time she loves to travel, therefore she has visited over 30 countries.

 Prior to opening Bitcoin Center Korea in 2015, John spent countless hours turning data into information in the financial intelligence industry.
-John is a proponent of self-regulation and believes that an autonomous open community like Bitcoin Center Korea can be a catalyst for many great things in the society.
+John is a proponent of grassroots movement, and believes that an autonomous open-source community like Bitcoin Center Korea can be a catalyst for many great things in society.